 Concept photography can be challenging for many.
 Coming up with good ideas is often a lot more effective and easier when you use props.

 Adding different props can produce completely different concepts.
-Even when working with the same model, in the same location and with the same lighting.
+Even when working with the same model, in the same location, and with the same lighting.

-Props Can Provide Occupation Information
+3. Provide Occupation Information With Props

 You want your prop to convey specific information about the person’s occupation.
 Or at least to hint at it.